Freddie Mac: REO Reimagined is Here

 ZIP Code List for FEMA Declared Disaster for Oklahoma

-FEMA issued an update to a Presidential Major Disaster Declaration for areas in Oklahoma affected by severe storms, straight-line winds, tornadoes and flooding that took place May 7 to June 9, 2019.
-The following counties are eligible for assistance:
+FEMA issued a Presidential Major Disaster Declaration for areas in Oklahoma affected by severe storms, tornadoes, straight-line winds and flooding that took place April 30 to May 1, 2019.

 Public Assistance